New healthy breakfast ideas for kids, and adults, are always welcome, right?

 First, if you’re sick of trying to figure out what is “good for you” and what is “bad”, or which foods are healthier alternatives when grocery shopping, check out the new Real Food Ingredient Guide, or for even more help, watch the video on the Real Food for Rookies class.

 Since writing Monday’s post about breakfast cereals (and another one “What’s wrong with breakfast cereals?”), I’m re-thinking whether we should go back to not buying any boxed cereals again.
 With boxed cereals, we’re spending a lot more money for very little nutrition, it doesn’t make sense.
 If it weren’t for my complaining teenager, it wouldn’t be such a big deal.
 The others just happily eat whatever I put in front of them, my husband included – he’ll eat whatever we have here, and thankfully is completely on board with our goal of eating healthier.
 But our oldest is not as easy to please (not unusual for a teen, I know) and loves a bowl of cereal now and then.
 More and more, I’m going to focus on the healthier options below…as a matter of fact, I’ve got some oatmeal soaking right now for breakfast in the morning!
-(See the post at the oatmeal link below if you don’t know what I mean by “soaking” – and don’t worry, not long ago, I didn’t have a clue either.) ***Update: see this recipe for homemade healthy breakfast cereal or click here for a sprouted breakfast cereal.
+(See the post at the oatmeal link below if you don’t know what I mean by “soaking” – and don’t worry, not long ago, I didn’t have a clue either.) ***Update: click here for a sprouted breakfast cereal.

 One more, do you wonder, Is there such a thing as a healthy breakfast juice?